-Collaborating with youth can result in projects and outcomes that better reflect the needs of youth.^{4,5} With this understanding, we partnered with several young people with lived experience of mental health or substance use challenges through the Centre for Addiction and Mental Health's "Youth Engagement Initiative,"6 including one youth partner who is a co-author on the manual.
-Through several exchanges and multiple iterations, youth partners provided suggestions on alternate wording, engaging activities, graphic design and creative themes for the manual, in keeping with an Integrated Knowledge Translation approach.7 We also updated the example scenarios in the manual to reflect youth's present-day experience.
+Collaborating with youth can result in projects and outcomes that better reflect the needs of youth.
+With this understanding, we partnered with several young people with lived experience of mental health or substance use challenges through CAMH's "Youth Engagement Initiative," including one youth partner who is a co-author on the manual.
+Through several exchanges and multiple iterations, youth partners provided suggestions on alternate wording, engaging activities, graphic design and creative themes for the manual, in keeping with an Integrated Knowledge Translation approach.
+We also updated the example scenarios in the manual to reflect youth's present-day experience.
 For example, the current generation of youth text and interact with social media more often than they phone each other.
 We added case illustrations that include situations commonly experienced by 2SLGBTQ+ populations.
 We also incorporated youth-friendly language and suggested activities to make the modules more interactive.
 Youth also named the modules with video game themes (Power Up, Multiplayer, Level Up and Reboot) to make the material more engaging.